5% Discount off the tour price (Excludes any Local Payment Find out more

 This Nairobi to Johannesburg Accommodated Safari travels from Kenya into Tanzania, where you can take an optional game viewing trip in the world-famous Serengeti National Park and Ngorongoro Crater.
 Then, catch the ferry to Stone Town on Zanzibar Island and relax on the idyllic tropical beaches, before returning to Dar es Salaam and taking a game drive in Mikumi National Park.

 Unwind on the sandy shores of Lake Malawi, exploring fishing villages and participating in optional watersports and outdoor activities.
 Cross into Zambia for game viewing in South Luangwa National Park, before visiting Victoria Falls in Zimbabwe.
 Enter Botswana and enjoy a 4x4 game drive in Chobe Park and a sunset boat cruise on the Chobe River.
-Then drive via the Caprivi Strip of Namibia to the untamed Okavango Delta for a truly wild adventure.
+Then drive via Nata and the Makgadikgadi Pans to the untamed Okavango Delta for a truly wild adventure.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.